shahfa86/temperature-converter-/README.md

-# temperature-converter-
-Python program for Celsius &lt;-> Fahrenheit conversion with single and range support.

-# Temperature Converter

 ## Overview

-This is a beginner-friendly Python program that converts temperatures between Celsius and Fahrenheit.
-The user can choose to convert a **single temperature** or a **range of temperatures** using a specified step size.
+Python program for Celsius <-> Fahrenheit conversion with single and range support using a specified step size.

 ## Features